 You must remove rust from metal furniture before starting the cleaning process.
 If the amount of rust is minimal, you can use sandpaper or steel wool to gently scrub it off.
 For more stubborn stains, you can start with coarse-grit sandpaper or a wire brush to remove rust and end the process with a finer grit to smooth the surface.
 If the damage done by rust is significant, try using an electric drill outfitted with a wire brush, or even a grinder, if available.

-It is not news that different kinds of materials require different cleaning agents.
+It is not new that different materials require different cleaning agents.
 Whether it is wood, wicker, metal, or plastic, each material demands special cleaning.
 Furniture articles made of natural materials like wood and wicker require a nourishing, oil-based soap.
 Colored plastic and metal furniture can be easily cleaned with mild dishwashing soap.
 Automatic dishwashing detergent can work miracles on white plastic furniture.

 Wiping may not be enough, especially with wicker furniture.
 Use a hose with a nozzle to wash crevices of the wicker furniture.
-You can also use a vacuum cleaner to flush out dirt and dust on fabric clad furniture.
-The crevices are often overlooked, so be sure to keep them clean.
+You can also use a vacuum cleaner to flush out dirt and dust on fabric-clad furniture.
+The cracks are often overlooked, so be sure to keep them clean.

 Also Read: How to Maintain Cleanliness at Home

 A pressure washer could be an excellent idea for all sorts of cleaning.
 It can easily remove heavy dirt and debris.
 Use of a pressure washer is however not advisable for cleaning patio furniture.
 The water strength could damage the furniture and may cause deformation.
 It can destroy the surface, particularly that of wooden furniture.